 What IT-managers tell us after comparing virtual desktops and Workspace 365?

-Before starting a partnership with Workspace 365, many of our IT-partners (MSPs) first tested multiple virtual desktop solutions.
+Before starting a partnership with Workspace 365, many of our IT-partners (MSPs and VARs) first tested multiple virtual desktop solutions.
 One of the things they tell us is that setting up virtual desktops for their environment can take days (or even weeks).
 Usually, it is their existing IT-stack that makes it difficult to set-up an environment for themselves.
 And the partners see this same challenge for customers who want to move quickly and therefore choose Workspace 365, a browser-based workspace.

 As many companies are looking at Office 365 for their company as an alternative to their remote desktop, Workspace 365 is a logical choice to unite their web applications, documents, information, contacts and their applications.
 Workspace 365 makes it easier to set-up workspaces and allows the partners to build their own workspace within hours.